andrew/ultimate-awesome/README.md

 - [awesome-dva](https://github.com/rarecoil/awesome-dva) - A curated list of "damn vulnerable apps" and exploitable VMs / wargames.
 See contributing.md for information.
 - [awesome-gaussian-processes](https://github.com/RaulPL/awesome-gaussian-processes) - A curated list of resources for learning Gaussian Processes.
 - [awesome-refinerycms](https://github.com/refinerycms-contrib/awesome-refinerycms) - A collection of awesome Refinery CMS extensions, resources and shiny things.
+- [awesome-gemini-for-google-cloud](https://github.com/rominirani/awesome-gemini-for-google-cloud) - A curated list of resources about all things Gemini Code Assist in Google Cloud. .
 - [awesome-argonone](https://github.com/sagikazarmark/awesome-argonone) - List of Argon ONE links.
 - [awesome-secure-messaging](https://github.com/vacp2p/awesome-secure-messaging) - A curated collection of links for secure messaging.
 - [awesome-vuestorefront](https://github.com/vuestorefront/awesome-vuestorefront) - 😎  A curated list of awesome things related to Vue Storefront 😎.